lemonmade/templates/README.md

 The script will try to be smart about telling you that you have a mismatch in your project and task due/ start dates (for example, a task has a due date after that of the project, or has a due date in the past).

 ### Default Folder
 You can select a default folder into which to place new instances of a template project.
 To do so, place the following in a new paragraph of the project note: `>>> defaultFolder`, where you replace defaultFolder with the exact name of the target folder.
 For example, `>>> Work` will place new instances of that template project in the folder whose name is "Work".
+You can specify a subfolder to place it in as well, if you have a more complex folder structure: this is done using the symbol `>` to denote a subfolder.
+For example, `>>> Work > Job1` would place all new instances of the project in the Job1 folder under the Work folder.

 ### Other
 Attachments to the template that are not embedded (i.e., that are aliases to the files in your filesystem) should be preserved when a new instance of the project is created.